simplcommerce/SimplCommerce/README.md

 - ASP.NET Identity 3.0.0 RC1

 How to run on local:
-- Create an database in SQL Server
+- Create a database in SQL Server
 - Update the connection string in appsettings.json in HvCommerce.Web
 - Press Controll + F5
 - The back-office can access via /Admin using the pre-created account: admin@hvcommerce.com, 1qazZAQ!